Oxsomi/core3/docs/graphics_api.md

     (GraphicsDeviceCapabilities) { 0 },		//No required features or data types GraphicsInstance_vendorMaskAll,			//All vendors supported
     GraphicsInstance_deviceTypeAll,			//All device types supports
-    false /* isVerbose; extra logging about the device properties */, &deviceInfo
+    false, /* isVerbose; extra logging about the device properties */ &deviceInfo
 ));
 ```